fabiog1901/SingleNodeCDPCluster/README.md

-# Single Node CDH Cluster
+# Single Node CDP Cluster

 This script automatically sets up a CDH cluster on the public cloud on a single VM with the following services: